Cura annonae

 Some form of Cura Annonae may have persisted as late as the 6th century for Rome, but far less grain was shipped compared to earlier periods; in Constantinople, capital of the Eastern Roman Empire, it lasted as late as the 7th century, in reduced form.
 The population of the city of Rome declined precipitously during the last years of the Western Roman Empire.
-Thereafter, no city in Europe would assemble the transportation network required to feed 1,000,000 inhabitants until the 19th century.
+Until the introduction of the railway in the 19th century, no other city was able to organize the extensive logistics needed to sustain a program resembling the Cura Annona.

 History of the grain dole

 The city of Rome grew rapidly in the centuries of the Roman Republic and Empire, reaching a population approaching 1,000,000 in the 2nd century AD.
-The wars of the early Republic led directly to the expansion of Roman territory, the acquisition of arable land, and land hunger for Rome' least powerful, impoverished citizens.
+The wars of the early Republic led directly to the expansion of Roman territory, the acquisition of arable land, and land hunger for Rome's least powerful, impoverished citizens.
 Landholding was the material basis of male Roman citizenship, and land distribution remained a major issue throughout Rome's history.
 Most commoner-citizens were also farmers, either as small landowners or as tenants.
-Until the Marian reforms, they could be conscripted to serve in the military, with minimal recompense, on campaigns that could last for years.
+They could be conscripted to serve in the military, with minimal recompense, on campaigns that could last for years.
 In peacetime, the same commoner-soldiers relied on whatever crops they could raise on their own land, weather permitting, with very little capacity to produce a surplus for trading.

 Roman staples were grains, especially wheat; olives and olive oil, grapes and wine; and cheese.
 In a good year, and with favourable weather, a grain harvest could yield around ten times what had been sown.
 Farms within Rome's vicinity were used to raise equally essential but more perishable crops.
 Although farmland taken from conquered enemies was legally ager publicus (publicly owned farmland), most was swallowed up by the wealthy and powerful, who found that grapes and wine were more profitable commodities than grain.

 In lean years, subsistence farmers might have no option other than borrowing from their patrons or landlords.
 Some of them accumulated levels of debt that proved impossible to pay off and were forced to sell their farms or surrender their tenancies and either work for the new owner or move to a city with their families and seek patronage there.
 According to Roman historical tradition, the Roman government intervened sporadically to obtain and distribute free or subsidized grain to Rome's more impoverished male citizens during shortages and famines.
 The terms of these early provisions are lost.